Using ground penetrating radar to identify hidden hazards

-The ground radar system relies on interchangeable, variable frequency antenna units that are selected for the particular application.
+The ground radar system relies on interchangeable, variable frequency antenna units t hat are selected for the particular application.
 Low frequency antenna units offer greater depth penetration and are better suited for civil engineering and geological site investigations.
-Small, portable, high frequency units are used for high resolution work involving NDT of concrete and masonry structures (check out GPR for NDT).
+Small, portable, high frequency units are used for high resolution GPR for NDT of concrete and masonry structures.

 GPR survey detecting buried voids beneath a trunk road

 Ground penetrating radar technology operates by transmitting impulses of UHF/VHF frequency electromagnetic waves from the moving antenna.
 The radar impulses are propagated downwards into the ground, where reflections are generated at subsurface boundaries where an electrical (dielectric) contrast is present.
 The reflected signals are detected by the antenna receiver and digitally stored by the GPR system console to form a continuous section for post-survey processing and interpretation.

 Data processing is carried out using specialised, interactive software to optimise survey results.
 The data is calibrated to convert two-way reflection times into depths on the GPR profiles.
 Data interpretation procedures correlate individual reflections on the radar profile with real physical interfaces such as soil or rock layering, voids, foundations and archaeological structures.
 The final results of the ground radar survey are presented as plan interpretation in an easy to understand, engineering compatible AutoCAD format.

 GPR profile across a complex network of hidden tunnels underneath a playing field